Open Tools NetLens

 • Flexible range syntax.
 192.168.1.1-254, 192.168.1.10-192.168.1.50 or 192.168.1.0/24.

 • Three scan modes.
-Deep (default) does ICMP plus a TCP-fallback sweep on the configured port list, so Windows boxes that block ICMP echo (the SMB default) still get found.
-Fast trusts ICMP first and only TCP-probes ICMP-silent hosts on a 20-port discovery set.
-Discovery-only is pure ICMP plus DNS plus MAC, no TCP traffic.
+Deep (default) does ICMP plus a TCP-fallback sweep on the configured port list, so hosts that block ICMP echo still get found.
+Fast trusts ICMP first and only TCP-probes ICMP-silent hosts on a small discovery set.
+Discovery-only is pure ICMP plus DNS plus MAC, with no TCP traffic.

 • Concurrent port scanning.
-Non-blocking connect() plus select() across all ports in a batch: four ports cost one timeout window instead of four.
-Thread pool with configurable concurrency, default 256, capped at 1024.
+Non-blocking connect() plus select() across a batch of ports: four ports cost one timeout window instead of four.
+A thread pool with configurable concurrency (default 256, capped at 1024) and locality-aware ordering surfaces populated subnets first on large ranges.

-• MAC address + vendor.
-SendARP for local-subnet hosts, then the embedded IEEE OUI registry (~52,790 entries across MA-L /24, MA-M /28 and MA-S /36 — public IEEE data, no attribution required) resolves the vendor name.
+• MAC address + manufacturer.
+SendARP for local-subnet hosts, then the embedded IEEE OUI registry (~52,790 entries across MA-L /24, MA-M /28 and MA-S /36 — public IEEE data) resolves the manufacturer of record.

-• Six parallel UDP probes per online host — the kind of services TCP-only scanners typically miss entirely:
+• Eight parallel UDP probes per online host — the kind of services TCP-only scanners miss.
+One shared select() loop with a 600 ms global budget; source-IP-verified responses drop LAN spoofs.

-• UDP 137 NetBIOS Name Service — NBSTAT query, yields computer name + workgroup.
+• UDP 137 NBNS — NBSTAT query, yields computer name + workgroup.

-• UDP 5353 mDNS / DNS-SD — PTR for _services._dns-sd._udp.local, surfaces the service catalogue advertised by printers, NAS, Apple devices, Chromecast / Roku, AirPlay.
+• UDP 5353 mDNS / DNS-SD — surfaces the service catalogue advertised by printers, NAS, media players and mobile devices.

-• UDP 1900 SSDP / UPnP — M-SEARCH ssdp:all, identifies consumer routers, smart TVs, DLNA servers.
+• UDP 1900 SSDP / UPnP — identifies routers, smart TVs and DLNA servers.

 • UDP 53 DNS — version.bind CHAOS TXT query.

-• UDP 123 NTP — v4 client request, reports stratum and reference ID.
+• UDP 123 NTP — reports stratum and reference ID.

 • NetBIOS name fallback.
-When reverse DNS is empty (broken / disabled), the Hostname column transparently shows the NetBIOS name picked up over UDP 137 — Windows machines stay identifiable.
+When reverse DNS is empty, the Hostname column transparently shows the NetBIOS name picked up over UDP 137, so Windows machines stay identifiable.

 Reporting